Fabrizio-Caruso/CROSS-LIB/docs/HOW_TO_LOAD_THE_GAME.md

 mame64.exe dmv -flop1 ..\disk\dmv\dm5-cpm.td0 -uimodekey DEL
 mame64.exe aussieby -flop1 ..\disk\aussie_byte\knight2000_boot.dsk -uimodekey DEL

-WAIT for the operating system to full load.
+WAIT for the operating system to fully load.
 Use the quickload option to load the .COM file.

 If you want to create a disk image you need to follow the instructions in the Z88DK wiki.